spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/edge-host-view.md

 The grid view is accessible from the following locations:

-- In the **Edge Hosts** tab when you click **Cluster** from the **Main Menu**.
+- In the **Edge Hosts** tab when you click **Clusters** from the **Main Menu**.
 - During Edge cluster creation when you are required to select Edge hosts to assign to the cluster.
 - After an Edge cluster has been created, when you try to add new Edge hosts to an existing cluster.

 :::info

-When you access the grid view during cluster creation or expansion, only Edge hosts that are can be assigned to the host cluster will show in the grid view.
-For example, if you are adding an Edge host to an active cluster in a project, only Edge hosts in that project that are paired with Palette and are ready to be assigned to workloads will be displayed;
+When you access the grid view during cluster creation or expansion, only Edge hosts that are assigned to the host cluster will show in the grid view.
+For example, if you are adding an Edge host to an active cluster in a project, only Edge hosts in that project that are paired with Palette and are ready to be assigned to workloads will be displayed.
 Edge hosts that are in-use by another cluster or are unpaired will not show up.

 :::

-The customizations you make to the grid view is applied only to the specific location where you access the grid view.
+The customizations you make to the grid view are applied only to the specific location where you access the grid view.
 For example, if you customize the grid view in the **Edge Hosts** tab, the same customizations will not be displayed in the grid view when you try to create an Edge cluster.